Skip to main content

 USERNAME: db-user

-HOST: psql-database-host.internal
+HOST: postgresql-database-host.internal

 # If using Docker Swarm mode for offline extraction, format the filters as follows: